radicalxdev/marvel-platform/README.md

 ## Local Development
 1. Clone the repository: `git clone https://github.com/radicalx/rex-ai.git`
 2. Create your firebase project on google firebase console
-3. Get firebase config from firebase project settings in firebase console and save it to firebaseConfig.js
+3. Get firebase config from firebase project settings in firebase console and save it to .env.local (create in root of this project)
-4. Get service account key Google Cloud IAM and save it to google-service-account.json
+4. Get service account key Google Cloud IAM and save it to google-service-account.json (create in root of this project)
 5. Install Firebase CLI by running following in terminal: `npm install dev`
 6. Login to firebase CLI by running following command: `firebase login`
-7. Add required docs to firestore DB [todo: @shehreyar]
+7. Add required docs to Firestore DB [todo: @shehreyar]

 ### Backend
 1. Navigate to back-end project directory: `cd functions`